About Ingrid

 Where the numbers come from

-Ingrid's figures trace back to job postings from across the Indian software hiring market, parsed and classified into profiles, skills, seniority levels, company types, and cities.
-Rankings and proportions, not single hand-picked numbers, do the work, because a ranking is harder to misread than a raw count.
+Ingrid's figures trace back to job postings from across the Indian software hiring market, read and classified into profiles, skills, seniority levels, company types, and cities.
+Rankings and proportions do the work, not single hand-picked numbers, because a ranking is harder to misread than a raw count.

 Where a method matters, it is stated in plain language on the page itself.
 Nothing here asks you to take a claim on trust without showing the trail behind it.